ryanbae89/gun-violence-uscounties/README.md

 This study, like all others, has limitations:

 * Limits due to lack of data - Several dimensions listed above were not modeled in this study due to their lack of data.
-They include fairly important factors such as pravelence of guns, mental health issues, and geograpic.
+They include fairly important factors such as prevalence of guns, mental health issues, and geograpic.

 * Limits of methodology - The GLM proposed here have modeling limitations, such as assumption of linear relationship between the independent and dependent variables.
 Also, interaction effects were not modeled in this study to keep the models as simple as possible for interpretation of results.